fherreralab/organic_optical_classifier/README.md

 # organic_optical_classifier
 [![DOI](https://zenodo.org/badge/468072725.svg)](https://zenodo.org/badge/latestdoi/468072725)

-Python code and data used in the manuscript "Machine Learning Identification of Organic Compounds using Visible Light", by Thulasi Bikku, Rubén A. Fritz, Yamil J. Colón and Felipe Herrera.
+Python code and data used in the manuscript "Machine Learning Identification of Organic Compounds using Visible Light", by Thulasi Bikku, Rubén A. Fritz, Yamil J. Colón and Felipe Herrera [1].

 We have tested a few classifications on the raw dataset without any preprocessing in a previous analysis.
 The result in the following Table: